 Edwin G Pulleyblank.
 Chinese Traditional Phonology.
 AM 3ser v12 #2 (1999) 101-137

-See the separate page of Journal acronyms which are standardized for each WSP issue, and need not be spelled out.
+See the separate page of Journal acronyms which are slightly adjusted for each WSP or Alpha volume, and need not be spelled out.

 E Bruce Brooks.
 The Present State and Future Prospects of pre-Hàn Text Studies.
 SPP #46 (1994) 1-74